UI/UX Terminology: What Every Designer Should Know

 Did you already add a few new words to your design vocabulary?

 Those are just few common terms used during a designers’ work process.
 Now you have a bit more muscle to flex.
 In addition, the UI/UX Glossary For Designers is a great opportunity to translate design jargon.
 If you’re going to use words like “mockup” and “breadcrumbs”, at least take a few minutes to define those terms for your colleagues.
 Start building that common language.

-When you work with a client, be prepared to continue describing your design ideas in plain language.
+When you work with a client, prepare to continue describing your design ideas in plain language.
 Through a slow process of education and mutual trust, your clients will grow to understand your UX terminology.
 This will make it easier for them to be involved in the design process in the future.